 When I Learned About the Money Jars System

 We were poor growing up.
 And I never wanted to be poor again.
-I knew I needed to change things to make sure I never had money problems.
+I needed to change things to make sure I never had money problems.

-When I was 16, I learned the importance of managing my money over a long period of time so I could reach financial freedom one day.
+When I was 16, I learned the importance of managing my money so I could reach financial freedom one day.
 Luckily, I applied what I learned with a simple money jars system to manage my money.